Ship-to-ship collision simulations

 【ship-to-ship collision simulation】

-Collision and grounding is main causes of maritime accidents.
-Therefore, from the view point of safety of life and maritime environment it is important to keep enough structural strength so as not to make disastrous consequences including sinking of ships.
+• Collision and grounding are the primary causes of maritime accidents.
+Therefore, from the view point of safety of life and the maritime environment, it is important to keep sufficient structural strength to prevent disastrous consequences such as ship breaking and sinking.

-It is difficult and not practical to evaluate crashworthiness of ships using real ships due to its large structures.
+• It is difficult and impractical to evaluate the crashworthiness of ships using real ships due to their large structures.
 Instead, the crashworthiness of ships is usually evaluated by advanced large-scale numerical simulations.

-Our institute provides ship-to-ship numerical simulations considering ship motions, added mass effects, restoring force (Roll, Pitch), failure of material, strain-rate dependency, contact between structural members, friction (static/dynamic) where 6 degree of freedom is set on the center of gravity of the ship.
-As a material constitutive model, relation between effective-plastic strain and effective stress needs to be defined.
-Failure strain is used as one of failure criteria, and which is dependent on the element sizes and effect of stress-axiality, and various know-how is needed.
+• NMRI provides ship-to-ship numerical simulations considering ship motions, added mass effects, restoring force (Roll, Pitch), failure of the material, strain-rate dependency, contact between structural members, friction (static/dynamic) where six degrees of freedom is set on the center of gravity of the ship.
+As a material constitutive model, the relation between effective-plastic strain and effective stress needs to be defined.
+Failure strain is used as one of the failure criteria, but it depends on the element sizes and effect of stress-axiality, and various know-how is needed.

 Example of ship-to-ship collision simulation